BoE holds steady course as UK stumbles towards growth

-The National Institute of Economic and Social Research (NIESR), one Britain’s leading economic think-tanks, estimated that the economy missed a recession by the smallest possible margin, growing by just 0.1 percent in the first quarter.

-Britain’s economy has not recovered fully from the 2007-2009 crisis that left the country poorer and vulnerable to the euro zone’s debt problems, which fuelled a fall in output at the end of last year and raised fears of a new downturn.
+The economy has not recovered fully from the 2007-2009 recession that left Britons poorer and vulnerable to the euro zone debt crisis, which fuelled a fall in output at the end of last year and raised fears of a new downturn.

 Bank of England Governor Mervyn King has warned of a long and arduous road back to economic health, predicting a bumpy ride for most of 2012 as the dangers from the euro debt crisis linger and events such as an extra public holiday for the Queen’s Diamond Jubilee distort the course of the economy.